MuhammadReda/nodejs-aws-lambda-image-resizer/README.md

     - Don't forget to replace `YOUR_S3_BUCKET_NAME` with your created S3 Bucket Name.
     - Click on `Review ploicy`.
     - Set a name for the new ploicy and click `Create policy`.
-    - Back to `Create role`, hit the refresh button, search for and select the policy you just created.
+    - Go back to Create IAM Role page, hit the refresh button, search for and select the policy you just created.
     - Click on `Next: Tags`.
     - Click on `Next: Review`.
     - Enter a name for the new role and click `Create role`.